-All Xero metrics available in ChartCastr — P&L, cash, receivables, and payables
+All Xero metrics available in Chartcastr — P&L, cash, receivables, and payables

 All profitability metrics are sourced from your Xero Profit & Loss report, covering the last 12 months by default (1st of each month to the current date).